 This post contains affiliate links for your convenience.
 See my full disclosure policy here.

-You won’t experience that feeling with this paint color.
-Trust me, it looks gorgeous in all lighting and in all photos.
+This color looks gorgeous in all lighting and in all photos.
 It’s seriously so beautiful!

 NOTE: If you’re painting the room yourself, these tools will help tremendously.
 And this post will give you my best tips for painting a room in 5 easy steps.